Eucalyptol: Other

 Eucalyptol exhibits insecticidal and insect repellent properties.

 In contrast, eucalyptol is one of many compounds that are attractive to males of various species of orchid bees, which gather the chemical to synthesize pheromones; it is commonly used as bait to attract and collect these bees for study.
 One such study with Euglossa imperialis, a nonsocial orchid bee species, has shown that the presence of cineole (also eucalyptol) elevates territorial behavior and specifically attracts the male bees.
 It was even observed that these males would periodically leave their territories to forage for chemicals such as cineole, thought to be important for attracting and mating with females, to synthesize pheromones.

 Toxicology

-It has low toxicity (hence its use in foods), with an LD50 of 2.48 g/kg (rabbits).